Sour Cream and Green Onion Potato Salad with Bacon

 I could eat an entire bag of sour cream and onion potato chips if left to my own devices!
-Those tangy chips inspired me to create this potato salad recipe.
+Those tangy chips inspired me to create the Sour Cream and Green Onion Potato Salad with Bacon recipe.
 Did I mention the bacon?

 Actually replacing almost half of the mayonnaise with sour cream is also a fat-saving tip, especially if you used lite sour cream.